smileinnovation/weblog/_posts/2018-06-06-sagemaker-bring-your-own-algorithms.md

 ---
 layout: post
 url: https://medium.com/@/719dd539607d
-title: SageMaker : Bring your own Algorithms
+title: "SageMaker : Bring your own Algorithms"
 subtitle: With the help of Docker, you will be able to customize training and infering models using other frameworks that those provided by SageMaker
 slug: sagemaker-bring-your-own-algorithms
 description:
-tags: docker,sagemaker,machine-learning,computer-vision,aws
+tags:
+- docker
+- sagemaker
+- machine-learning
+- computer-vision
+- aws
-author: Patrice Ferlet
+author: pafer
-username: patrice.ferlet
 ---

-# SageMaker : Bring your own Algorithms

 ### With the help of Docker, you will be able to customize training and infering models using other frameworks that those provided by SageMaker